 If ever you might find yourself looking for the nearest free cash machine, or ATM with specific criteria for your needs, e.g with wheelchair access or a cashpoint which dispenses £5 notes, I have details and links to the best App for you.

-As we are slowly moving towards a cashless society and high street banks are closing, it can be harder to find a nearby cashpoint, which when we do find, we ideally want it to let us withdraw cash for free.
+As we are slowly moving towards a cashless society and high street banks and building societies are closing, it can be harder to find a nearby cashpoint, which when we do find, we ideally want it to let us withdraw cash for free.

 Find out why so many ATMs, over a quarter already, are starting to charge and why many more may charge us to withdraw cash in the future.